buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPortsAndWaterwaysDomain/PropertyEnumerations/PEnum_BerthApproach.md

 # PEnum_BerthApproach

-Enumeration describing the operational or design approach to the berth.
+Enumeration describing the operational or design approach to the berth.<!-- end of definition -->

 ## Items